kcirick/simplewm/README.md

 # SimpleWM

-A simple window manager written to fit my specific needs, and also to teach myself the basics of window management.
+A simple window manager with Xlib written to fit my specific needs, and also to teach myself the basics of window management.

 ## Description